d-ries/linux-essentials/10_permissions/01_course.md

 ## Working together in a team (setgid)

-If we want to be able to work together it is key that all users are able to change each others files.
-The solution to give all users the same primary group is a security issue because this also changes the rights on their homefolders:
+If we want to be able to work together it is key that certain users are able to change each others files in a shared folder.
+The solution to give these users the same primary group is a security issue because this also changes the rights on their homefolders:

 ```bash
 student@linux-ess:~$ sudo groupadd ict